owst/owst.github.io/blog/_posts/2018-09-25-getting-started-with-the-newer-llvm-c-api.md

 make: *** [sum] Error 1
 ```

-After web-searching for the error, I found reference to a new method, `LinkInMCJIT`, so I changed the `LinkINJIT` line:
+After web-searching for the error, I found reference to a new method, `LinkInMCJIT`, so I changed the `LinkInJIT` line:

 ```diff
 diff --git a/sum.c b/sum.c